 For example, if you don’t have a computer, most universities provide computer labs for students.
-These labs are often open all day to accommodate varying schedule and provide a quiet place to study and complete work.
-If you have a computer but lack access to WiFi, you can also take advantage of your school’s free WIFi through study rooms, libraries, and more.
+We offer labs that are often open all day to accommodate varying schedules and provide a quiet place to study and complete work.
+If you have a computer but lack access to WiFi, you can also take advantage of free WIFi through study rooms, libraries, and more.

 These types of resources can help alleviate the stress that you might feel about lacking the appropriate resources to do well in your courses.
 As you research schools, add resource availability to the list of items to inquire about.
 Ask admissions counselors what kind of resources they have available to meet the needs that you have.

 3. I don’t have time.

 Everyone is busy, so how do you fit in education with everything else that you’ve got going on?
 Two words: flexible formats.
 There are so many different options available for non-traditional and adult learners.
 You might be surprised to find that you actually can make an education work with your already full schedule.

 Here at Concordia, many of our online programs are self-paced, letting you set your own schedule.
 You can even take advantage of a hybrid model that we offer at many of our local centers throughout Wisconsin.
 A hybrid model lets you experience both online and classroom components.
 Some of our programs are even available in an accelerated or part-time format so you can juggle work, life, and education in a manner that best suits you.

 So, what’s holding you back from pursuing education as an adult?
 Whether it’s an accelerated degree or a graduate program, you may have fewer obstacles standing in your way than you thought.
 It might even be time for you to go back to school!

 Unsure about pursuing education as an adult student?